CS467-W20/CS467-W20.github.io/_posts/2020-2-17-Security Misconfiguration .md

 ### Analysis

-This week's excercise shows the importance of penetration testing and how a simple misconfiguration can lead to a major vulnerabilities on our site.
+This week's exercise shows the importance of penetration testing and how a simple misconfiguration can lead to a major vulnerabilities on our site.

 **X-Frame-Options Header Not Set**
 > ClickJacking is an attack that occurs when an attacker uses a transparent iframe in a window to trick a user into clicking on a CTA, such as a button or link, to another server in which they have an identical looking window.
 The attacker in a sense hijacks the clicks meant for the original server and sends them to the other server.
 This is an attack on both the visitor themselves and on the server.<sub>[3]</sub>